Zink0327/Eos-OS/README.md

 EOS is an operating system that is free software—that means, it respects users' freedom.
 EOS contains some useful software (which is also free software), either written by us, or released by third parties.

-### Our Purpose

-Our purpose is to let everybody use computers easily, comfortably and freely by developing a powerful, user-friendly and open source operating system.

 ### License

 EOS is released under the terms of GNU General Public License version 3.
 See COPYING for more details.